w3c/w3c-website-frontend/docs/caching.md

 * Manually clear cache by URL (only works for the frontend URL)
 * Manually clear cache by cache tag

-### Frontend application

-You can also clear the cache programmatically in a number of ways.

-To clear the data cache in the Symfony frontend application and in Cloudflare, you can send API requests to the front-end app.
-This can clear the cache by:

-* Clear all cache
-* Clear by tag
-* Clear by URL (this retrieves cache tags from the URL, then clears by cache tag)

-TODO

 ### FOSHttpCache

-To only clear the Cloudflare cache you can use [FOSHttpCache](https://foshttpcache.readthedocs.io/):
+To clear the Cloudflare cache you can use [FOSHttpCache](https://foshttpcache.readthedocs.io/):

 ```php
 use FOS\HttpCache\CacheInvalidator;